the-turing-way/the-turing-way/book/website/community-handbook/fireside-chat/fireside-chat-checklist.md

 ## Before the Event

 - Create a planning issue on GitHub using the [issue template - Fireside Chat Checklist](https://github.com/alan-turing-institute/the-turing-way/issues/new/choose)
-- Create a Zoom link with a waiting room and live transcription enabled
+- A Turing Way team member (Community Manager or Research Project Manager) will create a Zoom link with a waiting room and live transcription enabled.
+They will also open the call on the day of the event, and give 'co-host rights' to all facilitators to allow them to manage Zoom participants and chats.
 - Identify an overarching theme that we share with a different community -- Fireside Chat is intended to promote cross-community collaboration
 - Reach out to a community representative who can co-facilitate the event with a core team member in The Turing Way
 - Set up an internal shared document for discussions and notes (The Turing Way shared google doc, see [this template](https://docs.google.com/document/d/1X_NfRkkH6p47yRgpd6xlw8yrvo6jIsbF_mV0BinjcaQ/edit?usp=sharing))